Tensions rise as West African nations prepare to send troops to restore democracy in Niger

 Aid groups are battling restrictions on multiple fronts.

-Flights are cleared on a case-by-case basis and there’s irregular access to fuel, which disrupts aid operations, Aubin said.
+Flights are cleared on a case-by-case basis and there is irregular access to fuel, which disrupts aid operations, Aubin said.

 The U.N. has asked ECOWAS to make exceptions to the sanctions and is speaking to Niger’s foreign ministry about doing the same within the country.